dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 * Changed lock to 1 tap is toggle and double tap or hold is more info.
 * On devices -> vacuum page.
 If you click on an vacuum you go to that room vacuum page.
 * Added HA (new) Media Control Card for media_players on the devices -> media players page too, so you now have a fancy card.
+* Fixed the primary color in the black and dark theme.
+Now text on states pages (for example) is readable again.
+This color was used for the navbar on iOS but this is now done by `--app-header-background-color`.

 ## Update 1.3.1